hyundai-robotics/doc-spot-weld/book.md

   To be used when an additional controller filter is needed.

 (3)  **Cut-off frequency**
-   Will be activated when the additional use of the controller filter is set to valid.
+   Will be activated when the additional use of the controller filter is set to “Enable”.
 The size of the filter necessary for the control should be set.

 (4)  **Reset signal output**
    Assigns a signal that is to be outputted for resetting the squeezing force gauge.&#x20;